silverhack/monkey365/docs/authentication.md

 ## Device code authentication

-Interactive authentication with Azure Active Directory requires a web browser.
+Interactive authentication with Microsoft Entra ID requires a web browser.
 However, in operating systems that do not provide a Web browser, such as containers, command line tools or non-gui systems, Device code flow lets the user use another computer to sign-in interactively.
 The tokens will be obtained through a two-step process.

 ## Client credential authentication

 This type of grant is commonly used for machine-to-machine interactions that must run in the background, such as daemons, or service accounts.
-In this case, Azure AD authenticates and authorizes the app rather than a user.
-During this step, the client has to authenticate itself to Azure AD.
+In this case, Microsoft Entra ID authenticates and authorizes the app rather than a user.
+During this step, the client has to authenticate itself to Microsoft Entra ID.
 The Microsoft identity platform allows the confidential client to authenticate using a shared secret, certificate or federated credential.